Opinions, knowledge and resources from China Checkup's expert contributors

 In October 2015, roll-out of the 18-digit registration number commenced.
 This new registration number represents a newly unified system which incorporates elements of the organization code and the tax registration number.

-The transition to the new 18-digit business registration number, also known as "Unified Social Credit Number", is planned to be complete before the end of 2017.
+The transition to the new 18-digit business registration number, also known as "Unified Social Credit Code", was completed before the end of 2017.

 No matter big or small, all Mainland Chinese companies are required to apply for a business license from the Administration for Industry and Commerce (AIC) in order to register their name and operate legally.